sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/overview-pi-to-ocs/min-sys-reqmnts.md

 ## System requirements

-The following system requirements are needed to transfer data from an on-prem PI Server to OCS with the PI to OCS Agent.
+The following table list the system requirements of PI to OCS.

 | System component | Requirement |
 | ------------- | ----------------- |